uvaaland/cig_llnl_workshop/run_adj_solver.md

 ### Run Forward Simulation and Save State Variables
 The first step is similar to what we have done in the previous parts of the tutorial.
-We need to run a forward simulation and save the save the state variables at the end of the simulation, such that we can back-propagate the wavefield in the kernel simulation.
+We need to run a forward simulation and  save the state variables at the end of the simulation, such that we can back-propagate the wavefield in the kernel simulation.